- New Horizons in International Business series

 Chapter 9: The Impact of Regional Institutional Characteristics on the Location of MNCs – a European Perspective

-* Knut Koschatzky and Elisabeth Baier 9.1 INTRODUCTION Multinational companies (MNCs) are often regarded as footloose in the sense that they act independently from their regional environment.
+9. The impact of regional institutional characteristics on the location of MNCs – a European perspective* Knut Koschatzky and Elisabeth Baier 9.1 INTRODUCTION Multinational companies (MNCs) are often regarded as footloose in the sense that they act independently from their regional environment.
 With their knowledge-accumulating and knowledge-processing capacities, MNCs can use product, production, distribution and development competences that they have accumulated in their homeland and in all other sociocultural and institutional contexts where branch plants are located.
 In this respect MNCs combine the advantages of globally coordinated product and production strategies with the advantages of local proximity and specific locational factors (Cantwell and Mudambi, 2000).
 Nevertheless, through different tangible and intangible interactions with other firms, research institutes and the economic system in general, they are linked to their specific regional environments at least to a certain extent.
 MNCs can profit from locating in regions that offer advantages of ‘local buzz’ and regional interconnectedness (Bathelt et al., 2004).
 The assumption is put forward in this chapter that MNCs are not per se footloose (cf. Görg and Strobl, 2003), but are to a certain extent linked to regional environments in the sense of ‘being there’ (cf. Gertler, 1995; Bunnell and Coe, 2001; Cantwell and Piscitello, 2002).
 Especially research-oriented MNCs choose locations that provide them with favourable assets for their innovative activities.
-With regard to research, development and innovation, the heuristic concepts of national or regional systems of innovation can be used as an analytical framework to identify institutional characteristics that explain the locational pattern of MNCs.
-According to these concepts, important influential factors are the industrial environment,...
+With regard to research, development and innovation, the heuristic concepts of national or regional systems of innovation can be used as an analytical framework to identify institutional characteristics that explain the...

 You are not authenticated to view the full text of this chapter or article.